coleifer/peewee/docs/peewee/api.rst

         Insert multiple rows at once.
 The ``rows`` parameter must be an iterable that yields dictionaries.
-As with :py:meth:`~Model.insert`, fields that are not specified in the dictionary will use their default value, if one exists.
+As with :py:meth:`~Model.insert`, only fields that are explicitly specified in the dictionary will be inserted.

         .. note::
             Due to the nature of bulk inserts, each row must contain the same